Source Code

 data = sf::st_drop_geometry(interaction)

-the same way we did for the host plant.
-Additionally, we add the new
+we did for the host plant, but in this case we add the new biotic

 interaction_predictors.